-As a department we are reemphasising the implementation of the following priorities as outlined in the MTSF.
+As we implement the last leg of the MTSF the department would like to re-emphasise the implementation of the following priorities as outlined in the MTSF.

-- Provision of quality ECD services. - Implementation of curriculum enrichment programmes i.e. NSNP, No Fee School Policy, and Life Skills HIV and Aids. - Delivery of adequate and appropriate infrastructure in line with the National Norms and Standards Implementation Plan, - Provide bursaries to deserving learners in order to increase the number of learners that access tertiary learning.
+- Provision of quality ECD services, - Improving teaching and learning in the classroom including monitoring curriculum coverage. - Delivery of adequate and appropriate infrastructure in line with the National Norms and Standards Implementation Plan. - Provision of LTSM and related resources. - Implementation of curriculum enrichment programmes. - Awarding of bursaries to deserving learners in order to increase the number of learners that access tertiary learning.